cdn77/dicc/docs/user/03-services-and-dependencies.md

 when you want to provide other service configuration such as a scope or one or more service hooks, you can export a _service definition_ from a resource file.

+> An explicit service definition overrides a simple class or interface export of
+> the same type, so you can simply `export * from '../services'` at the start of
+> a resource file, and then follow that with explicit definitions for services
+> which need some tweaks - such services won't be registered twice.
+If you do
+> need to register a given service multiple times, you must provide explicit
+> definitions for each registration.

 As briefly mentioned before, a service definition is a special `satisfies` expression.
 This is what it looks like: